Ley789/SimpleRayTracer/Thesis/thesis.md

 "Some techniques for shading machine renderings of solids" is a paper by Arthur Appel published in 1968 \cite{appel}.
 It is the first approach to ray tracing.
 He represented rays as mathematical lines and checked if there is an intersection with an object.
-The rays are not traced further after an intersection, this is also known as Ray Casting.
+The rays are not traced further after an intersection.
+That algorithm is known as Ray Casting.

 The first ray tracing technique was introduced by Whitted in 1980 \cite{whitt}, which is an extension of Appels algorithm.
 After an intersection the ray can generate 3 new